Security-Onion-Solutions/securityonion-docs/about.rst

 ~~~~~~~~~~~~
 We welcome your contributions to our documentation!
 We will review any suggestions and apply them if appropriate.

-If you are accessing the online version of the documentation and notice that a particular page has incorrect information, you can submit corrections by clicking the ``Edit on Github`` button in the upper right corner of each page.
+If you are accessing the online version of the documentation and notice that a particular page has incorrect information, you can submit corrections by clicking the ``Edit on GitHub`` button in the upper right corner of each page.

 | To submit a new page, you can submit a pull request (PR) to the following repo:
 | https://github.com/Security-Onion-Solutions/securityonion-docs